-BrightEye 54's small size and complete feature set make it a versatile sync and test signal generator.
-Some examples of possible BrightEye 54 applications are given below.
+BrightEye 55's complete feature set makes it a versatile genlock sync and test signal generator.
+It's small size also makes it an excellent choice for use in mobile applications.
+An example of a BrightEye 55 application is given below.